maybebyte/anthesis/direct-search-with-firefox.md

-# Search sites directly using Firefox's "add keyword" feature
+# Search sites directly with Firefox

 You probably use a search engine to navigate the Internet.
 However, you might not know that Firefox's[^1] "add keyword" feature allows you to